Feyerabend/vm/add/README.md

          return self.stack.pop()
      ```

-The instruction returns the top value from the
-stack as the result of the function.

-   - `ADD`:
+   - `ADD`: This instruction adds two Church numerals.
+     It expects two functions on the stack, applies
+     Church numeral addition, and pushes the result
+     back onto the stack.

      ```python
      elif opcode == 'ADD':
          if len(self.stack) < 2: